adonaydem/one-shot-path-planning/README.md

 ---

 ## Overview
 This project focuses on object localization and path planning for autonomous robots in a grid-based environment.
+This code incorporates various computer vision and other vanilla algorithms into one pipeline.

 ---